When you are writing novels or short stories, you need to find great fiction story ideas.

 Don’t make it a complex process of searching the Internet for clues that could end up paralyzing your ideas.

-Think about using what if and I wonder questions to help you get started.
+Think about using what if, I wonder and if only questions to help you get started.

 What if I discovered that my husband of thirty years was a foreign spy?